What Are HECM Loans: The Only Guide You Need

 Property Maintenance

-You are responsible for completing mandatory repairs and basic home maintenance during the life of the loan.
+They are responsible for completing mandatory repairs and basic home maintenance during the life of the loan.

 Occupancy Requirements